mindspore-ai/mindspore_test/scripts/pre_commit/README.md

   (2) The Git tool has a built-in tab tool and does not need to be installed.
 Therefore, the tab tool is not involved during the installation.

-  (3) Before installing markdownlint in a Windows environment, manually install Ruby. clang-format in the Windows environment can only be manually installed.
-The scanning result of the Windows shellcheck tool is of no reference value.
+  (3) The scanning result of the Windows shellcheck tool is of no reference value.
 The installation script does not contain the Windows shellcheck tool.
 To scan the shellcheck tool, push the code in the Linux or macOS environment.

 - **Q**: Can I use pre-push if not all tools are successfully installed?